moodmosaic/Fare/README.md

 Design changes
 --------------

 * Included a .NET port of [Xeger] (http://code.google.com/p/xeger/), for generating random text from regular expressions.
 Xeger does <i>not</i> support all valid Java regular expressions.
 The full set of what is defined here and is summarized at (http://code.google.com/p/xeger/wiki/XegerLimitations).
-Future versions might support a more complete set, in case of popular demand.
 * Implemented object equality.
 * Many getters and setters have been replaced by .NET properties.
 * Many foreach loops have been converted to LINQ-expressions.